fuaadabdullah/RizzkTerminal/README.md

 ## Merge conflict playbook

 Conflicts usually appear when mobile Obsidian edits and desktop automation both touch the vault.
-When it happens, follow [`docs/conflict-playbook.md`](docs/conflict-playbook.md) for the quick resolution recipe: sync `main`, rebase (or merge), keep upstream copies of infrastructure files, keep this branch’s application code, and finish with a `pre-commit`/`pytest` sweep before pushing.
-The playbook also captures the `merge=ours` seatbelt to keep the vault from starting new fights.
+When it happens, follow [`docs/conflict-playbook.md`](docs/conflict-playbook.md) for the quick resolution recipe: stash if needed, sync `main`, run a merge or rebase, accept upstream copies of infrastructure files, keep this branch’s application code, and finish with the `pre-commit` /
+`pytest` sweep before pushing.
+The playbook now also calls out enabling `git config rerere.enabled true` so Git remembers the resolutions alongside the `merge=ours` seatbelt that keeps the vault from starting new fights.

 Ship the checklist once—after that you can iterate on code or notes and let the automations keep everything synchronised.